Ayolowo64/Ayolowo64/README.md

 # Hello
 I am Ayodele Olowo

-I am a Data Analyst
+I am a Data Analyst, Geology Graduate and a Problem Solver.

 •	🔭 I’m currently working on Several Projects to challenge myself and grow my Data Analytics